Titans068/stringx/README.md

 ```c
 int sLastIndexOf(const char *str, char value, int startIndex, bool $case);
 ```
-Finds the index of the last occurrence of a specified character in a string.
+Finds the index of the last occurrence of a specified character in a string, starting from a specified index.

 ```c
 int iLastIndexOf(const char *str, char value, int count, bool $case);
 ```
-Finds the index of the last occurrence of a specified character in a string.
+Finds the index of the last occurrence of a specified character in a string and searching only a specified number of characters.

 ```c
 int siLastIndexOf(const char *str, char value, int startIndex, int count, bool $case);